Oracy Intent, Implementation and Impact

 TAs | Modelling of quality teaching and speaking and communication skills (as outlined above) inside and outside of the classroom and when completing interventions. |

-Implementation of Oracy in EYFS
+Implementation of oracy in EYFS

-Implementation of Oracy in KS1
+Implementation of oracy in KS1

 As our pupils move into key stage one, they learn the importance of active listening, register and collaborative group discussion.
 They become co-creators of guidelines for discussions and for talk in the classroom to maintain a safe and respectful environment for talk.